Sociolinguistic State of Fandom [circa Summer 2021]

 An earlier version of this survey ran briefly in February (the “winter 2021” version).
 It was closed early due to miscommunications at my institution regarding the potential scope of the study itself and which level of IRB review would be necessary as a result.

-Because of that, if you filled out that version of the survey, you have already helped; but I cannot use your answers for work going forward, and ask that you take the time to participate in this one.
+Because of that, if you filled out that version of the survey, I'm grateful for your time and effort; but I am only able to use answers from summer 2021 for research going forward.

 My initial statement is available on this site, here.
 More information will be posted through the project newsletter and linked here when available.

-Why is this version of the survey different?
+Why was this version of the survey different?

 Most importantly, it has been vetted to remedy the problems with the earlier version, including to make sure that it can operate anonymously and at scale.
 I also had the opportunity to remake it on a more flexible platform and restructure the survey design in the process.